NetSuite: Using pass_through parameters for Search requests

 FROM transaction MAIN, vendor V

-Use pass_through[q] with date filtering to avoid cursor expiration:
+Use pass_through[q] with date filtering to build reliable incremental syncs and avoid cursor expiration.

 1. Extract the latest created_at from the response